Mathemodica/ModelicaPowerSystemBook/README.md

 - Edition 1.0 [here](https://gum.co/mathemodica-powsys)
 - Edition 1.0 for free [here](https://gum.co/mathemodica-powsys-free)

-To arrive 1st of Sep. by Email.
+To be delivered 1st of Sep. by Email.

 ## Sponsorship